LewriBaedi/LewriBaedi.github.io/_posts/2022-08-06-distances.md

 The method of calibrating indirect distance measures using other distance measures leads to what we refer to as the "distance ladder" in cosmology, where we climb the ladder by calibrating measures that are more useful for long distances using measures that are only applicable to shorter distances.

 ## Parallax

+When you hold your thumb out at arms length and look at it with one eye closed, and then switch to the other eye, your thumb appears to change position relative to the background of further away objects.
+This is the concept of parallax, and you can use it to measure the distance to things.
+In astronomy, we look at the positions of stars (relative to further away background such as other galaxies) over time, and instead of switching eyes like we did earlier we make use of Earth's movement as it orbits the Sun.
+This is where we get the unit of distance called the "parsec" from, which is the distance at which a star will have a parallax angle of 1 arcsecond (which is a 60th of a 60th of a degree).
+Parallax is hence what we call a "direct measurement" of distance, as it is based only on some trigonometry.

+The problem with parallax is that the further away something is, the smaller the parallax angle is and hence the harder it is to measure.
+This makes parallax only useful for stars that are relatively nearby (within the Milky Way or nearby [satellites](https://en.wikipedia.org/wiki/Satellite_galaxy) [of the Milky Way](https://en.wikipedia.org/wiki/Satellite_galaxies_of_the_Milky_Way)).

+## Cepheid variables

 WIP...